Skip to content

 npm init screenci@latest

-npm init screenci@latest my-product
+npm init screenci@latest PASTE_YOUR_SCREENCI_SECRET_HERE

 When using npm init, pass extra initializer flags after --: